wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 ## PROBLEM 9.
 Other processes can see environment variables in memory

-Among the "12 Factor App" <a target="_blank" href="https://12factor.net/">12factor.net</a>) which summarizes the basic design principles of modern web apps.
+CAUTION: There is a security flaw in the "12 Factor App" <a target="_blank" href="https://12factor.net/">12factor.net</a>) which summarizes the basic design principles of modern web apps.
 In <a target="_blank" href="https://12factor.net/config">Factor 3: Config</a>:

+> The twelve-factor app stores config in environment variables (often shortened to env vars or env).
+Env vars are easy to change between deploys without changing any code; unlike config files, there is little chance of them being checked into the code repo accidentally; and unlike custom config files, or other config mechanisms such as Java System Properties, they are a language- and OS-agnostic standard.

 > Apps sometimes store config as constants in the code.
 This is a violation of twelve-factor, which requires strict separation of config from code.
 Config varies substantially across deploys, code does not.

 > A litmus test for whether an app has all config correctly factored out of the code is whether the codebase could be made open source at any moment, without compromising any credentials.

-> The twelve-factor app stores config in environment variables (often shortened to env vars or env).
-Env vars are easy to change between deploys without changing any code; unlike config files, there is little chance of them being checked into the code repo accidentally; and unlike custom config files, or other config mechanisms such as Java System Properties, they are a language- and OS-agnostic standard.

-Examples of code to retrieve an environment variable into the program:
+Examples of code to retrieve an environment variable "SECRET_PASS" into the program:

 ### Python coding